JoannaPobiezynska/starter-kit/README.md

 # starter-kit
 Quick start for a new website.
-Live server, sass compilation,
+Live server, sass compilation, prefixes

 ## Installation
 1. clone or download the project